American Water FREQUENTLY ASKED QUESTIONS

 American Water participates in both the water utility and general services segments of the business.

 Municipal systems are owned and operated by the cities or towns they service and are under the management of the mayor or other elected officials.
-Privately-owned systems range from small corporate associations that provide service to a dozen families to large corporations that own several water service companies.
-Whether pubic or private, all water utilities must abide by the strict water quality standards established by the EPA as well as state and local regulations.
-Private company rates are generally established by state PUCs.
+Privately owned systems range from small corporate associations that provide service to a dozen families to large corporations that own several water service companies, providing service to millions.
+Whether public or private, all water utilities must abide by strict water quality standards established by the U.S. EPA as well as state and local authorities.
+Private company rates are generally reviewed and approved by state Public Utilities Commissions.

-The cost of water itself is minimal, but there are many expenses associated with the planning, design, construction, operations and maintenance of a water system, as well as the actual treatment process.
-These include the facilities used to extract, treat and supply the water; investments made to upgrade and maintain these facilities; the materials used in treating the water; updating water testing and treating methods in order to meet regularly with compliance laws; and the labor required to manage the water system.
+The cost of water itself is minimal, approximately two cents per gallon, but there are many expenses associated with the planning, design, construction, operations, and maintenance of a water system, as well as the actual treatment process.
+These include the facilities used to extract, treat, and supply the water; investments made to upgrade and maintain these facilities; the materials used in treating the water; updating water testing and treating methods in order to meet regularly with compliance laws; and the labor required to manage the water system.
 Among the main costs: the electricity used to pump the water from its source and across terrain, and the purchase and operation of pipes.

-The primary goal of every water service supplier is to provide high-quality drinking water in a reliable manner.
-Aging pipes can impede such a service.
+The primary goal of every water utility is to provide high-quality drinking water in a reliable manner.
+Aging pipes can impede that service.
 The vast majority of the nation’s pipes were installed in three periods; in the late 1800s, the 1920s, and just after World War II.
-Depending on the pipe's material of construction, age is not necessarily an indicator of condition or ability to satisfy service needs.
+Depending on the pipe's material, age is not necessarily an indicator of condition or ability to satisfy service needs.
 For example, cast iron pipe installed in the late 1800s and early 1900s has been found to be in good condition more than 100 years after being installed.
-However, there are circumstances in which the aged pipes are leading to leaks and creates two subsequent issues.
-First, it allows contaminants to enter the pipe, thereby jeopardizing the water quality.
-Second, it allows treated water to seep (and sometimes steadily flow) out of the system and be wasted.
+However, there are circumstances in which older pipes lead to leaks and create two subsequent issues: 1) they allow contaminants to enter the pipe, jeopardizing the water quality, and 2). they allow treated, clean water to seep, and sometimes steadily flow, out of the system and be wasted.
 In extreme cases, eroding pipes cause the ground above them to collapse, creating sinkholes.
-Pipes that leak must ultimately be attended to, requiring them to be unearthed and repaired accordingly.
-Infrastructure in the water industry refers to the pumping stations that draw the water from the source, treatment facilities that treat the water so that is meets the standards of the EPA, and distribution systems that include the vast network of pipes that deliver the water to our taps.
-While all three of these elements must be well maintained in order to supply clean and high-quality water, the distribution system is generally thought to need the most attention and investment.
+Pipes that leak must ultimately be attended to, requiring them to be unearthed and repaired.
+Infrastructure in the water industry refers to the pumping stations that draw the water from the source, treatment facilities that treat the water so that it meets the standards of the U.S EPA and state/local authorities, and distribution systems that include the vast network of pipes that deliver the water to our taps.
+While all three of these elements must be well maintained in order to supply clean, high-quality water, the distribution system is generally thought to need the most attention and investment.

-The right to use water from lakes, rivers or ground water sources is granted by the Federal government and State agencies.
+The right to use water from lakes, rivers or groundwater sources is granted by the Federal government and State agencies.
 Water utilities do not own the water.
 Their role is to collect, treat and distribute clean and safe water in a reliable manner.
-In most states the actual water is held in public trust and local water utilities are allowed to remove the water from a source (river, ground, lake) with permission from a governing body.
-For providing this service, water utilities generally charge less than 1 penny per gallon for the water.
+In most states, water is held in public trust and local water utilities are allowed to remove the water from a source (river, ground, lake) with permission from a governing body.
+For providing this service, water utilities generally charge approximately two cents per gallon of water.

-Water is treated to meet the levels of purity and quality set by the USEPA.
-Increasingly stringent USEPA regulations require treatment processes to be continually updated and tested, advancing the levels of technology, skill and chemical solutions.
-Nearly all public water supplies in the United States meet USEPA standards for safe drinking water.
+Water is treated to meet or surpass the levels of purity and quality set by the U.S EPA and state /local authorities.
+Increasingly stringent U.S. EPA regulations require treatment processes to be continually updated and tested, advancing the levels of technology, skill and chemical solutions.
+Nearly all public water supplies in the United States meet U.S. EPA standards for safe drinking water.
 Standards limit the concentrations, or amounts, of contaminants.
 In some cases where a contaminant cannot be measured, water supplies must provide specific treatment, such as disinfection and filtration.

 With 85% of the nation’s water serviced by the public sector, the burden to finance the upgrades rests mainly on municipalities, local communities, and ultimately, state and local governments.
 To assist, the federal government has set up funds to help finance the upgrades, such as the Clean Water State Revolving Fund, which was established in 1987.
-The fund enables state and local governments to get low interest loans in order to fix aging wastewater treatment facilities and sewer pipes.
+The fund enables state and local governments to get low-interest loans in order to fix aging wastewater treatment facilities and sewer pipes.
 States are required to match funds they use by at least 20%.
 Additional measures have been proposed, such as The Water Quality Financing Act of 2007 (H.R.
-720), which would commit $14 billion to communities for fixing their antiquated infrastructure.
-Finally, cities also have the option to apply for municipal bonds in order to finance their work.
-Other solutions point to the private-sector funding, by which private-sector companies, such as American Water, invest the money needed for water and/or wastewater infrastructure improvements.
-Public-Private Partnerships (PPP) have also been used in many communities and through them private sector companies assist in the design, rebuilding, and operation of publicly-owned water and wastewater systems.
-PPP offers one of the most viable ways for communities to access the capital and industry expertise of the private-sector.
-It is believed that such partnerships will play an increasingly role in helping the U.S. overcome its water infrastructure challenges.
+720), which would commit $14 billion to communities to fix their antiquated infrastructure.
+Finally, cities also have the option to apply for municipal bonds in order to finance their system improvement work.
+Other solutions point to private-sector funding, by which private-sector companies, such as American Water, invest the money needed for water and wastewater infrastructure improvements.
+Public-Private Partnerships (PPP) have also been used in many communities, and through them, private-sector companies assist in the design, rebuilding, and operation of publicly owned water and wastewater systems.
+PPP offers one of the most viable ways for communities to access the capital and industry expertise of the private sector.
+It is believed that such partnerships will play an increasing role in helping the U.S. overcome its water infrastructure challenges.

-When water is charged to your home it reflects the services provided in order to transport, treat, and distribute water from a source to your tap.
-In order to provide you with water of the highest purity, the infrastructure and facilities used to supply the water must be maintained so that the water is kept safe and clean.
-As such, the pipes and facilities need to be regularly upgraded so as to help make sure safety and meet compliance, and this is reflected in the water bill.
+For the water that reaches your home, the charges that you receive reflect the services provided in order to transport, treat, and distribute water from a source to your tap.
+In order to provide you with high-quality water, the infrastructure and facilities used to supply the water must be maintained so that the water is kept safe and clean.
+As such, the pipes and facilities need to be regularly upgraded to help ensure safety and meet compliance levels.
+All are reflected in the water bill.

-In some coastal regions in California, fresh water sources are in short supply.
-In order to supply these areas with water, a variety of solutions have been implemented.
+In some areas around the country, freshwater sources are in short supply.
+To supply these areas with water, a variety of solutions have been implemented.
 One such solution involves desalination—removing the salt content from the water to create fresh water.
 Another solution is to supply arid communities with water sources from neighboring communities through the construction of underground piping.
-Engineers are continually looking for ways to make water available to communities across the county in the most efficient and reliable manner as possible.
+Engineers are continually looking for ways to make water available to communities across the county in the most efficient and reliable manner possible.

 Due to drier and warmer-than-average weather conditions and long-term issues with water sources, many municipalities and states experience shortages.
 When water conservation is mandated, local governments provide specific guidance on regulations.
 Visit our Wise Water Use section for ways to use water wisely.